Interview: Sailor Sam Goodchild prepares for Vendée Globe round-world solo race

 “Listening to those who have already done the Vendée Globe, the mental experience is probably the toughest aspect as you’re spending three months alone.
 So far, the longest I’ve spent alone is 12 days.”

-In the weeks leading up to the start, the 34-year-old is spending time with the team learning how to make repairs on the boat if anything breaks, and working with a sports psychologist, sleep specialist and nutritionist.
+In the weeks leading up to the start, the 34-year-old spent time with the team learning how to make repairs on the boat if anything breaks, and working with a sports psychologist, sleep specialist and nutritionist.

 Read more: France boosts electric boat conversion budget

-Mr Goodchild has been in Les Sables d’Olonne since October 20 to prepare for the start date on November 10 at 13:02.
+Mr Goodchild arrived in Les Sables d’Olonne on October 20 for his last-minute preparations before setting off around the world on November 10 at 13:02.

 “Once you set off, you can’t touch land or go above the high water line.
 No one else can come aboard to help or make repairs, so the more you know about your boat, the stronger your chances of overcoming whatever might arise.